The Taller, the Happier?

 A tall exception: France

-However, among the ten European countries Denny took into account, there was one exception: In France, tall persons aged over 50 were significantly more satisfied with their lives then elderly people living in the other countries.
+However, among the ten European countries Denny took into account, there was one exception: In France, tall persons aged over 50 were significantly more satisfied with their lives than elderly people living in the other countries.
 Thus, it seems that the connection between being tall and well-being is quite more complex: It is not only influenced by biology but rather related to cultural aspects.
-However, Denny’s research does not give any hints why tall people are happier in France than elsewhere –this cultural aspect of height could be the subject of further interdisciplinary research.
+However, Denny’s research does not give any hints as to why tall people are happier in France than elsewhere –this cultural aspect of height could be the subject of further interdisciplinary research.

 Study by Kevin Denny: Are the Effects of Height on Well-Being a Tall Tale?
 Journal of Happiness Studies 18(5): 1445-1458.
 DOI: doi.org/10.1007/s10902-016-9785-2